Crushing Nature's Secrets: Extracting Fragrances From Natural Sources

 Frequently asked questions

-Natural fragrances are complex formulations that contain aromatic raw materials derived only from nature and are extracted via steam distillation or water.
-These substances range from essential oils and botanical extracts to isolates, resins, distillates, and volatile concentrates.
+Natural fragrances are complex formulations that contain aromatic raw materials that are only derived from nature and are extracted via steam distillation or water.
+They include trees, raw fruits, animal extracts, herbs, leaves, seeds, roots, and diverse woods.

 Written by